christianalfoni/reactx/docs/06_data_fetching.md

 ## Optimize binding of data to state

 Binding data to state works for all data fetching solutions.
-But if the data fetching solution ensures consistent data references when no changes are made, we miss out on an optimiation.
-When components render lists and passes items to nested components you typically use `memo` to avoid non changing items to reconcile when other items in the list changes.
+But if the data fetching solution ensures consistent data references when no changes are made, we miss out on an optimization.
+When components render lists and pass items to nested components you typically use `memo` to avoid non changing items to reconcile when other items in the list changes.
 When we `map` over the todos in `get todos` in this example we will always generate new references for the state, even though the data it wraps did not change its reference.
 You can avoid this by creating a **reference cache**, as shown here with full typing:

 ```ts
 function createReferenceCache<R extends object, S>(create: (ref: D) => S) {